lukedaoo/nvim-splitrun/README.md

 The intention is to create simple keybinds to run often repeated commands such as `cargo test` or `npm run test`.

+You can define **bookmarks** for frequently used commands in your plugin configuration.
+Bookmarks allow you to run long or complex commands using short names.

 ## Installation

 Installs like any other Neovim plugin.